smileisak/ansible-hands-on/README.md

 ### Requirements:

-* First, make sure you have Vagrant3 and Ansible4 installed.
+* First, make sure you have Vagrant and Ansible installed.
 You can find installation documentation on their respective websites, they're very easy to get installed.

 ### How to run